Golden Axe III: Plot

-Damud Hellstrike, the Prince of Darkness, has taken away the Golden Axe and put an evil curse over all the warriors.
-However, one of the heroes has their curse relieved and is sent to set things straight – lift the curse off the others, defeat the villain and return with the Golden Axe.
+Damud Hellstrike, the Prince of Darkness, has taken away the Golden Axe, kidnapped the princess of Yuria, transformed the king into a humanoid Griffin minion named Eve, and put an evil curse over all of the warriors.
+However, one of the heroes has their curse relieved by the dwarf, Gillius Thunderhead, from the original game, and is sent to set everything straight by lifting the curse off the others, defeating the villain and returning with the Golden Axe.

 Gameplay

-The gameplay has been expanded slightly but is essentially the same hack n' slash as the previous games.
-New features to the series include new characters, new moves (special attacks, teamwork attacks and teamwork magic spells) and junction points where the players can choose which path to take.
+The gameplay has been expanded slightly, but is essentially the same hack n' slash as the previous games.
+New features to the series include new characters, new moves (special attacks, teamwork attacks and teamwork magic spells) and junction points where the player can choose which path to take.

-The five characters include a giant, Proud Cragger (プラウド・クラッガー), a humanoid black panther, Chronos "Evil" Rait (クロノス・”イビル”・レート), along with a swordsman, Kain Grinder (カイン・グリンダー), who resembles Ax Battler, and a swordswoman Sarah Burn (サラ・バーン) who resembles Tyris Flare.
-Gilius Thunderhead is the only character who appears from previous games, though he isn't playable and only appears during cut-scenes.
+The five characters include a giant, Proud Cragger, a humanoid black panther, Chronos "Evil" Rait, along with a swordsman, Kain Grinder, who resembles Ax Battler, and a swordswoman, Sarah Burn, who resembles Tyris Flare.
+Gilius Thunderhead is the only character who appears from previous games, though he is not playable and only shows up during cutscenes.
 Kain Grinder and Sarah Burn are referred to as Ax Battler and Tyris Flare respectively in the Sega Channel localization of the game.

 Golden Axe III has many new moves, including blocking, sweep attacks, projectile attacks, defensive and offensive special attacks, and an updated grappling system.
 Furthermore, there are several abilities unique to certain characters: Proud possesses an airslam throw that does severe damage, while Chronos and Sarah can double jump and wall jump.
-In multiplayer mode, the characters can do team attacks similar to a human slingshot.
+In Cooperative multiplayer mode, the characters can perform team attacks similar to a human slingshot.
 Finally, each character has a super move that sends a projectile across the screen (except in the case of Chronos who leaps across the screen in an unstoppable lunging attack).